ZupIT/beagle-docs/content/en/overview.md

 The `flex` attribute is pretty important because it allows you to **use the same Layout Engine on different platforms**.
 Since all your platforms will be positioning views according to the same rules, and you don't need to "duplicate" the same layout logic for each platform, this can be a huge win for your team.

 If you are familiar with web development, you probably already know how to use `flex` because it's used as a cross-platform [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp).
 To accomplish this behind the scenes, we leverage a library called [**Yoga**](https://yogalayout.com), a cross-platform C++ library developed by Facebook and used in other projects (e.g: React Native).
 If you are not familiar with Flexbox, it takes some time to get used to it, but we bet you will really enjoy it due to its simplicity, power, and universality.
-[Our documentation](resources/components-positioning/_index.md), and [Yoga's own documentation](https://yogalayout.com/docs) can really help you to quickly understand it.
+[Our documentation]({{< ref path="resources/components-positioning/_index.md" >}}), and [Yoga's own documentation](https://yogalayout.com/docs) can help you to quickly understand it.

 ### Overview of Beagle's architecture